Skip to main content

 Category: Rules Reference

-Purpose: Ensures that classes are annotated with @NullMarked to define a clear default nullness context.
+Purpose: Ensures that classes or packages are annotated with @NullMarked to define a clear default nullness context.

 What does it check?

-The requireNullMarked rule verifies that classes (and other types like interfaces and enums) are properly annotated with @NullMarked, unless explicitly excluded.
+The requireNullMarked rule verifies that classes (and other types like interfaces and enums) or packages are properly annotated with @NullMarked, unless explicitly excluded.

 Without @NullMarked, types may have unspecified nullness, which can lead to ambiguity or bugs.